lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 ## `Symbol`

 1. Explain that `Symbol` is a cousin of `String` used for **text identifiers**
-1. Start with hash with string keys.
+1. Start coding a city hash with string keys.
 1. **Refacto with symbols** explaining it's more adapted.
 1. Introduce the new hash syntax when keys are symbols